alexlimatds/bracis_2023/README.md

 # Evaluating Recent Legal Rhetorical Role Labeling Approaches Supported by Transformer Encoders

-This repository hods code and artifacts of the paper titled **Evaluating Recent Legal Rhetorical Role Labeling Approaches Supported by Transformer Encoders** accepted in [BRACIS 2023](https://www.bracis.dcc.ufmg.br/).
+This repository holds code and artifacts of the paper titled **Evaluating Recent Legal Rhetorical Role Labeling Approaches Supported by Transformer Encoders** accepted in [BRACIS 2023](https://www.bracis.dcc.ufmg.br/).

 The `reports` folder holds the reports with the results of experiments.
-It has a subfolder for each dataset.
+It contains a subfolder for each dataset.

 Files related to specific models have the model name as prefix.
 For example, the files `pe_app.py`, `pe_models.py`, `pe_run_InCaseLaw.py` and `pe_run_RoBERTa.py` concern PE-S and PE-C models.
 The prefix `mixup` relates the Mixup-A models whereas `mixup2` relates the Mixup-B models.